-Hospice: These services are covered for members under 21 years of age who are certified by a physician as being terminally ill and having six months or less to live.
+Hospice: These services are covered for members who are certified by a physician as being terminally ill and having six months or less to live.
 See the AMPM for details on covered hospice services.

 Hospital: Inpatient services include semi-private accommodations for routine care, intensive and coronary care, surgical care, obstetrics and newborn nurseries, and behavioral health emergency/crisis services.
 If the member's medical condition requires isolation, private inpatient accommodations are covered.
 Nursing services, dietary services and ancillary services such as laboratory, radiology, pharmaceuticals, medical supplies, blood and blood derivatives, etc. are also covered.
-Outpatient hospital services include any of the above, which may be appropriately provided on an outpatient or ambulatory basis (i.e. laboratory, radiology, therapies, ambulatory surgery, etc.).
+Outpatient hospital services include any of the above, which may be appropriately provided on an outpatient or ambulatory basis (i.e., laboratory, radiology, therapies, ambulatory surgery, etc.).
 Observation services may be provided on an outpatient basis, if determined reasonable and necessary, when deciding whether the member should be admitted for inpatient care.
 Observation services include the use of a bed and periodic monitoring by hospital nursing staff and/or other staff to evaluate, stabilize or treat medical conditions of a significant degree of instability and/or disability.

-Immunizations: The Contractor shall provide immunizations for adults (21 years of age and older) to include diphtheria-tetanus, influenza, pneumococcus, rubella, measles and hepatitis-B, or others as medically indicated.
-For all members under the age of 21, immunization requirements include diphtheria, tetanus, pertussis vaccine (DPT), inactivated polio vaccine (IPV), measles, mumps, rubella (MMR) vaccine, H. influenza, type B (HIB) vaccine, hepatitis B (Hep B) vaccine, varicella zoster virus (VZV) vaccine and pneumococcal conjugate vaccine (PCV).
-The Contractor is required to meet specific immunization rates for members under the age of 21, which are described in Paragraph 24, Performance Standards.
+Immunizations: The Contractor shall provide immunizations for adults (21 years of age and older) to include but not limited to: diphtheria-tetanus, influenza, pneumococcus, rubella, measles and hepatitis-B and others as medically indicated.
+For all members under the age of 21, immunization requirements include but are not limited to: diphtheria, tetanus, pertussis vaccine (DTaP), inactivated polio vaccine (IPV), measles, mumps, rubella (MMR) vaccine, H. influenza, type B (HIB) vaccine, hepatitis B (Hep B) vaccine, varicella zoster virus (VZV) vaccine and pneumococcal conjugate vaccine (PCV) (see Section D, Paragraph 15, Pediatric Immunization rates for members under the age of 21, which are described in Section D, Paragraph 23, Quality Management.
 (Please refer to the AMPM for current immunization requirements.)